New UK leader faces energy crisis, ailing economy

-Liz Truss has become UK prime minister and immediately faced up to the enormous tasks ahead of her: curbing soaring prices, boosting the economy, easing labor unrest and fixing a national health care system burdened by long waiting lists and staff shortages.
+Liz Truss has become Prime Minister of the UK and immediately faced up to the enormous tasks ahead of her: curbing soaring prices, boosting the economy, easing labour unrest and fixing a national healthcare system burdened by long waiting lists and staff shortages.

 At the top of her inbox is the energy crisis triggered by Russia's invasion of Ukraine, which threatens to push energy bills to unaffordable levels, shuttering businesses and leaving the nation's poorest people shivering at home this winter.

-In a break between downpours that drenched central London, Truss said she would cut taxes to spur economic growth, bolster the National Health Service and "deal hands on" with the energy crisis, though she offered few details about how she would implement those policies.
+Truss said she would cut taxes to spur economic growth, bolster the National Health Service and "deal hands-on" with the energy crisis, though she offered few details about how she would implement those policies.
 She is expected to unveil her plans on Thursday.

 British news media reported that Truss plans to cap energy bills.
 The cost to taxpayers of that step could reach £100 billion ($116 billion).

-Truss, 47, took office earlier in the day at Balmoral Castle in Scotland, when Queen Elizabeth II formally asked her to form a new government in a carefully choreographed ceremony dictated by centuries of tradition.
-Outgoing Prime Minister Boris Johnson formally resigned during his own audience with the queen a short time earlier, two months after he had announced his intention to step down.
+Truss, 47, formally took office earlier in the day at Balmoral Castle in Scotland, when Queen Elizabeth II asked her to form a new government in a carefully choreographed ceremony dictated by centuries of tradition.
+Outgoing Prime Minister Boris Johnson formally resigned during his own audience with the Queen a short time earlier.

-It was the first time in the queen's 70-year reign that the handover of power took place at Balmoral, rather than Buckingham Palace in London.
-The ceremony was moved to Scotland to provide certainty about the schedule, because the 96-year-old queen has experienced problems getting around that have forced palace officials to make decisions about her travel on a day-to-day basis.
+It was the first time in the Queen's 70-year reign that the handover of power took place at Balmoral, rather than Buckingham Palace in London.
+The ceremony was moved to Scotland to provide certainty about the schedule, because the 96-year-old Queen has experienced mobility problems.

 US President Joe Biden, who worked closely with Johnson in confronting Russia's invasion of Ukraine, was quick to congratulate Truss.